In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Rinse and drain the shrimp.
 Pat dry on a paper-towel-lined plate.
 Season generously with pepper.
 On a plate, toss the shrimp with the Balinese spice blend until well coated.

-- Pat the fish dry with a paper towel (if using salmon, discard the skin, if desired).
+- Pat the fish dry with a paper towel.
 Cut the fish into 1-inch pieces; season generously with pepper.
 On a plate, toss the fish with the Balinese spice blend until well coated.

 In a large frying pan over medium-high heat, warm 2 to 3 teaspoons oil until hot but not smoking.
 Add the seafood and cook, turning once, until firm and cooked through, 1 to 2 minutes per side for regular shrimp, 2 to 3 minutes per side for jumbo shrimp, and 3 to 5 minutes per side for fish.
 Remove from the heat, add the tamari-honey glaze, and toss to coat; season to taste with salt and pepper.